-- 1.11 The next full CSA is due by 2022.
-Work is already taking place to improve provider and parental involvement and feedback in the assessment to ensure a deeper understanding of the issues to enhance the assessment of demand, sufficiency and areas for development. - 1.12 Other issues reflected in the Action Plan include ongoing challenges to: - Secure continuing development and sustainability funding for the sector - Consistent and regular promotion and prioritisation of the grants available to settings and parents - Enable continued investment in IT support for settings to be involved in the sufficiency assessment - Achieve consistency with other programmes including the 3-4 Year Old funded Childcare Offer reciprocating the offer with bordering counties or Early Entitlement; FIS streamlining the Extra hands grant procedures; - Secure funding for the mandatory training schedule for supporting childcare providers and other training opportunities for Continuing Professional Development (CPD); - Promoting level 2 and Level 3 courses across all settings and introduction of the qualifications framework. - 1.13 Work will continue throughout 2019/20 to respond to these challenges with progress reported in the annual report for 2019/20.
+Other issues reflected in the Action Plan include ongoing challenges to:

+- Secure continuing development and sustainability funding for the sector - Consistent and regular promotion and prioritisation of the grants available to settings and parents - Enable continued investment in IT support for settings to be involved in the sufficiency assessment - Achieve consistency with other programmes including the 3-4 Year Old funded Childcare Offer reciprocating the offer with bordering counties or Early Entitlement; streamlining the Additional Support grant procedures; - Secure funding for the mandatory training schedule for supporting childcare providers and other training opportunities for Continuing Professional Development (CPD); - Promoting level 2 and Level 3 courses across all settings and introduction of the qualifications framework.

+Work will continue throughout 2021 / 22 to respond to these challenges with progress reported in the full CSA report for 2022 - 2026.